pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

 Finally, I fully support your view on using specific delimiters to eliminate ambiguity whenever possible.
 But we are not living in an ideal world, and we do not always choose where and how you get data that you want to process.
-That�s why it is important to know some tricks, like the ones you explained before, so that we can do something, even if we do not have full control on the input.
+That's why it is important to know some tricks, like the ones you explained before, so that we can do something, even if we do not have full control on the input.